sinsunsan/sinsunsan.github.io/_posts/2017-01-10-hacking-the-universe.md

 ### Loop quantum gravity

-The space is not continuous but composed with small quantifiable space units.
+The space is not continuous but composed by small quantifiable space units.

 #### How if fix the problem ?